What do you do when you are craving peach cobbler, but you also want to be healthy and not wreck your gut? You get creative with @VitalProteins!!

 You can easily customize this recipe by changing up the fruit.
 My favorites are peaches and strawberries—or a mixture of both.

 Don’t be overwhelmed by the long instructions…most of it is my commentary/tips.
 The recipe is super easy.
+UPDATE/EDIT: See below for an even easier, less time invasive, and less messy method using the crockpot.

 You can omit the collagen without changing the taste or texture.
 It is simply to add an extra health boost.
 Both collagen and gelatin are beneficial to gut health.
 They also help in the health of skin, hear, and nails.